pineapple86/API-PTIRK/README.md

 # IRKPT
 - Code for ``Identifying Relevant API Knowledge from API tutorial and Stack Overflow with Prompt Tuning``
-- Please contact 3199895801@qq.com for questions and suggestions.

 ## Quick Start